CodeYourFuture/Terminal-Coursework-Week1/README.md

 **Note**: You should do this by moving from where you are after completing the previous task.

 #### 2) Answer
+cd ..
+cd ..
+cd Photos
+ls
+cd HolidayJuly
+ls
+cd Hotel
+ls
+previous command will show the images files for the hotel in July
 <!-- Write your answer here -->

 ### 3) Counting Script